tobiasritscher/CLISiedler/README.md

 ## End Goal

 Each settlement gives you a point and each city gives you two points.
-The first player to reach 7 points wins the game.
+The first player to reach 5 (because there are no points for longest road) points wins the game.

 ## Quick Game

-If you want to play a quick game you need to chosse the Option 420 at the start and two players will have already placed settlements and roads.
+If you want to play a quick game you need to choose the Option 420 at the start and two players will have already placed settlements and roads.
 You can start playing the second phase at that point.

 # Class Diagram